bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/hashcash-and-bit-gold.md

 Speaker 1: 00:28:04

-I think it might be interesting to mention the, I think it was like seven points that he describes that this system should
+I think it might be interesting to mention the, I think it was like seven points that he describes that this system should do.

 Speaker 0: 00:28:12

-do.
 Well, that was Adam Back.

 Speaker 1: 00:28:15

 Oh, I thought the BitGold paper also lists like seven properties of the system.
-Basically like it has to be
+Basically like it has to be in the BitGold paper.

-Speaker 0: 00:28:20

-in the BitGold paper.

-Speaker 1: 00:28:22

 Yeah.
-Or at least it's

-Speaker 0: 00:28:23

-been a while since I read it.
+Or at least it's been a while since I read it.

 Speaker 2: 00:28:24